 $0 to $1,000 No quotes required

-b.
+a.
 Any written RFP shall describe the desired goods, quantity and the particulars of delivery.
-The purchaser shall compile a list of all vendors from whom written/fax/oral quotes have been requested and the written/fax/oral quotes offered.
+The purchaser shall compile a list of all vendors from whom written/email/oral quotes have been requested and the written/email/oral quotes offered.

 5. Under normal circumstances, contracts shall be awarded to the vendor or contractor with the lowest price quotation deemed responsible.
 If a vendor/contractor is not deemed responsible, facts supporting that judgment shall also be documented and filed with the records supporting the procurement.

-- For purchase contracts in excess of $20,000 and where it is deemed in the best interests of the Library, the 'best value' analysis may be used as permitted by New York State Finance Law §163.
-Best Value is defined as the basis for awarding contracts for services to the offerer which optimizes quality, cost, and efficiency, among responsive and responsible offerers.
+a.
+For purchase contracts in excess of $20,000 and where it is deemed in the best interests of the Library, the 'best value' analysis may be used as permitted by New York State Finance Law §163.
+Best Value is defined as “the basis for awarding contracts for services to the offerer which optimizes quality, cost and efficiency, among responsive and responsible offerers.
 Such basis shall reflect, wherever possible, objective and quantifiable analysis.
-Such basis may also identify a quantitative factor for offerers that are a small business or certified minority- or women-owned business enterprises as defined in subdivisions one, seven, fifteen, and twenty of section three hundred ten of the executive law to be used in the evaluation of offers for awarding of contracts for services.
+Such basis may also identify a quantitative factor for offerers that are small business, certified minority- or women-owned business enterprises as defined in Executive Law §310(1), (7), (15), (2) or disabled-veteran-owned business enterprises as defined in Executive Law 369-h(1) to be used in evaluation of offers for awarding of contracts for services.”

 6. Pursuant to General Municipal Law Section 104-b (2) (f) the solicitation of alternative proposals or quotations will not be required in the best interest of the municipality in the following circumstances:

-- Professional services or services requiring special or technical skill. training or expertise.
+a.
+Professional services or services requiring special or technical skill, training or expertise.
 The individual or company must be chosen based on accountability, reliability, responsibility, skill, education and training, judgment, integrity and moral worth.
 In determining whether a service shall fit into this category, the Board of Trustees shall take into consideration the following guidelines:

 7. The employees responsible for purchasing are the Library Director, the Assistant Library Director and the Business Manager.
-As per New York State General Municipal Law, effective January 1, 2009, the Library employees and titles responsible for purchasing will be appointed at the annual reorganization meeting.
+As per New York State General Municipal Law, the Library employees and titles responsible for purchasing will be appointed at the annual reorganization meeting.

-9. No purchase of goods or services shall be made from any vendor in which elected officials of the Library, i.e. The Board of Trustees or the Library Administration, i.e. the Library Director or Assistant Library Director, hold a full or partial interest.
+9. No purchase of goods or services shall be made from any vendor in which elected officials of the Library, (i.e., The Board of Trustees) or Library Administrators (i.e., (Library Chief Executive Officer or Assistant Library Director), hold a full or partial interest.

 10. This policy shall be reviewed annually.
-The Library Director, in consultation with the Business Manager, shall be responsible for conducting an annual evaluation of the effectiveness of the Procurement Policy and its procedures and an evaluation of the control procedures established to ensure compliance with the policy and shall be responsible for reporting back to the Board of Trustees.
+The Chief Executive Officer, in consultation with the Business Manager, shall be responsible for conducting an annual evaluation of the effectiveness of the Procurement Policy and its procedures and an evaluation of the control procedures established to ensure compliance with the policy, and shall be responsible for reporting back to the Board of Trustees.

 11. Unintentional Failure to Comply.
-The unintentional failure to comply fully with the provisions of General Municipal Law, section 104-b shall not be grounds to void action taken or give rise to a cause of action against the Half Hollow Hills Community Library or any officer or employee thereof.
+The unintentional failure to comply fully with the provisions of General Municipal Law, section 104-b shall not be grounds to void action taken or give rise to a cause of action against the library or any officer or employee thereof.